Property market slowing down! Isn’t this what we’ve all been waiting for?

 Another example is the buyer who paid $1.73M for 17 Duke Street Balmain East in December 2008.
 This property had been advertised two months earlier for $2.495M and the month prior for $2.35M before his “cheeky” offer was accepted.
 In June 2010 it was sold for $2.245M in apparently exactly the same condition in which it was bought only 18 months earlier.

-If we look at some historical sales in Farnell Street, Hunters Hill you will also see an upward trend.
-In 2015, 47 Farnell Street sold for $2,450,000, 39 Farnell Street sold for $2,330,000.
-Number 22 Farnell Street sold for $2,700,000 in 2016 and 19 Farnell Street sold for $2,850,000 in 2017.
+Here’s an example of an area and property type that has attracted constant buyer demand even in recent months.
+If we look at some historical sales in Farnell Street, Hunters Hill you will also see a headline-defying upward trend.
+In 2015, 47 Farnell Street sold for $2,450,000 & 39 Farnell Street sold for $2,330,000.
+In 2016, 22 Farnell Street sold for $2,700,000 and in 2017, 19 Farnell Street sold for $2,850,000.
 Just a few weeks ago another home sold, 16 Farnell Street, for an undisclosed price of ‘high $2.8’s’ according to the agent.
-The 2018 sale is particularly interesting given the press keeps saying Sydney prices have dropped considerably.
+The 2018 sale is particularly interesting as it doesn’t fit the general pattern of the property market slowing down.
 The question is, what do all these properties have in common?
-The answer is, 800+sqm land, potential to renovate/rebuild and a desirable location.
+The answer: 800+sqm land, potential to renovate/rebuild and a desirable location.

 So what does this tell us?
-It tells us that despite the wide spread doom and gloom of the “Sydney property market” quality properties, in quality locations, are desirable and will perform well in any part of the property cycle, despite the market conditions at the time.
+It illustrates that despite the wide spread doom and gloom of the “Sydney property market”, quality properties, in quality locations, remain desirable and will perform well in any part of the property cycle.

 While so many other buyers are saying “we are just waiting to see what the market does” there are opportunities waiting in a buyers’ market.
 We know how to find and secure them at the right price!